Cybernetics: From the Great Chain to the Sociopticon

 “There is no need to ask what is the toughest or most tolerable regime, for it is within the system itself that the forces struggling against the organization of power are elaborated.”

-This points to the system’s own internal limits: within the relentless drive for perpetual homeostasis, the only guaranteed outcome is continuous instability and eventual decay.
-For if the system succeeds in eliminating all meaningful perturbation and conflict, it merely accelerates its own entropic exhaustion, requiring ever more complex and unstable forms of modulation to keep itself functional.
+This points to the system’s own internal limits: within the relentless drive for perpetual homeostasis, the only guaranteed outcome is eventual decay.
+For if the system succeeds in eliminating all meaningful perturbation and conflict, it merely accelerates its own entropic exhaustion, requiring ever more complex and unstable forms of modulation to keep itself functional, a house of cards built on slop and hallucinations.

 The ontological crisis defined by Deleuze — where the subject is decomposed to a numerical norm or a data-stream — is not a novel consequence of digital technology.
 It can be read as the refinement of a core conflict embedded in 19th-century probability theory.
 This inheritance, which later shaped Wiener’s Wiener’s cybernetic environment, originates in the intense, fraught relationship between Russian mathematicians Pafnuty Chebyshev and Andrey Markov.